 Cairns and barrows are the most common kind of ancient site in West Penwith and across Britain.

-Most barrows and cairns are solid, built of earth or earth and stones, sometimes with rocks.
+Most barrows and cairns are solid, built of earth or earth and stones, sometimes with rocks or built into natural features.

-Some are chambered cairns (there are lots of these on Scilly), and these are very different.
+Some are chambered cairns (there are lots on Scilly), and these are very different in purpose.

 A typical Penwith cairn - overgrown and befurzed but still there.
 This one is near the Nine Maidens stone circle, part of its complex.
 The orange creeper is a longtime indigenous parasite that seems to coexist happily with surrounding plants

-Quite a few cairns have been damaged by antiquarians, treasure hunters and landowners, or by erosion.
+Many cairns have been damaged by antiquarians, treasure hunters landowners or erosion.
 But many survive, dotted around, some in groups, with a few barrowfields (such as at Beacon Barrows).

 Some barrows and cairns have energy-vortices under them, arising from underground water movements, and many are placed on alignments with other sites or at alignment intersections.